LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2022-10-02-Quebec-Marathon-10k.md

 ---
-title: New PB for Geoffrey Alexandre at Qeubec Marathon Series 10k Race
+title: New PB for Geoffrey Alexandre at Quebec Marathon Series 10k Race
 location: Quebec, Canada
 ---